qupufu/youtube-dl-AHK-gui/README.md

 # youtube-dl-AHK-gui
 A simple gui for youtube-dl made in AutoHotkey.
-Press Alt+x to open the gui
+Press Alt+x to open the gui.
+Please note that this is probably the worst youtube-dl gui powered by AutoHotkey.
+This is mostly made for fun and practice.

 # Gui
 <img src="https://github.com/uShldGetCeleste/youtube-dl-AHK-gui/blob/main/Files/gui example.png?raw=true">